 Auction Record: $37,510 (2014)

 Kataro (Sherry) Shirayamadani (1865-1948), who sometimes signs his ceramics with KS, was born in Tokyo, Japan.
 Shirayamadani was already a successful porcelain painter by the time he immigrated to the United States.
 The artist initially moved to Boston to work for the Fujiyama porcelain import company.
 In 1887, he met Maria Longworth Nichols Storer, who would offer the artist a position with Rookwood Pottery in Cincinnati, Ohio.
 While at Rookwood, he would be instrumental in creating shapes of vases that would become the pottery company’s cornerstone designs.
 Around 1900, he collaborated with Tiffany Studios, painting some of the vase bodies adorned with the typical Tiffany mosaic glass lampshade.
 The majority of Shirayamadani art contains landscapes, birds, and flowers in matte and gloss glazing finishes.
-Shirayamadani’s ceramic can be found in many museum collections, including the Indianapolis Museum of Art, Philadelphia Museum of Art, Cincinnati Museum of Art, and the Metropolitan Museum of Art (MET).
+Shirayamadani’s ceramics can be found in many museum collections, including the Indianapolis Museum of Art, Philadelphia Museum of Art, Cincinnati Museum of Art, and the Metropolitan Museum of Art (MET).

 Auction Record: $52,630 (2015)